Yemen Emergency Appeal

 The conflict so far had claimed the lives of more than 10,000 people and injured at least 40,000.
 From the population of 28 million people, 8.4 million are on the verge of starvation and almost 22 million people are in dire need of aid that they are depending on.

 The living conditions in Yemen seem to have worsened even more.
 The city of Hodeida has already had 30,000 families flee their homes to escape the battles.
 Within the last 3 weeks, more than 151 people have been injured.
 The water supplies have been hit as well.
-People are now relying on water from mosques wells.
-There now a high risk of a cholera outbreak due to limited access to clean safe water.
+People are now relying on water from mosques, wells.
+There is now a high risk of a cholera outbreak due to the limited access to safe clean water.
 If water is isn’t the only issue, then add food onto the list as the World Food Program stated that the fighting could result up to 1.1 million people being trapped within the city of Hodeida in need of emergency food assistance.

 Thousands of families have abandoned their homes & taken refuge in schools where there are no mattresses, electricity, water, bathrooms or anything of use.
 Many malnourished children are in dire need for clean water, milk, food and medicine.

 Human Appeal through its partners is there to deliver assistance to our fellow Yemeni brothers and sisters.